AE-nv/pimp-my-code/README.md

 Peace out, XZibit

 # Format
-Whenever I post a question / piece of code / design question, you can solve this at your won pace at home.
+Whenever I post a question / piece of code / design question, you can solve this at your own pace at home.
 For each new edition I will create a folder on this repository.
 If you want to submit your solution (and some comments in the readme), you create a subfoler named *lastname-firstname*.